Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-analytics.md

     ~~~
 1. To implement page view analytics for your app, call the following method:

     ~~~
+    ETAnalytics.trackPageView(url)
+    ETAnalytics.trackPageView(url, title)
+    ETAnalytics.trackPageView(url, title, item)
-    trackPageView(String url, String title, String item, String searchTerm)
+    ETAnalytics.trackPageView(url, title, item, searchTerms)
     ~~~
     You must provide a URL value for the page in this method.
-You can provide null values for the optional page title, item, and searchTerm values.
+You can provide null values for the other optional string values:

+    * page title - title of the page
+    * item - item referred to on the page
+    * searchTerm - search terms used to find page

 1. To see your new Web and Mobile Analytics, open the Web and Mobile Analytics app within the Marketing Cloud: